Seattle dog on the loose in Kansas for 3 months, returned

 - Instant analysis: First impressions from Washington's second straight rout of Oregon

-Finally, volunteer searcher Sarah Neustrom Becker found Domino, who didn’t resist being taken.
+Finally, volunteer searcher Sarah Neustrom Becker found Domino, who gave up without a fight.

 Domino was taken to Starks’ shelter, where he was treated for worms and skin issues but otherwise given a clean bill of health.
 He was also microchipped for identification in case he got lost again.